 Call for an appointment: 602-470-5577

-The University of Arizona Integrative Health Center will treat you to a level of customer service unparalleled in the industry.
+The University of Arizona Integrative Health Center will treat you to a level of patient options and services unparalleled in the industry.

 You will receive a full spectrum of primary care services, where your physician will take interest in you as a whole person (taking into account any existing health conditions, lifestyle, diet and exercise) and provide you with a broad range of conventional and complementary health services to best suit your needs.
 A team of practitioners will work together to guide you in finding your own path to health and wellness.